-Shih Tzu grooming is an interesting case as their hair is straight and very fine, but their coats can also be quite thick.
+Shih Tzu grooming is an interesting case as their hair is straight and very fine.
+At the same time their coats can be quite thick.

 Genetics and age also play a big part in their hair structure, meaning no two Shih Tzu’s are the same.